masasam/emacs-helm-tramp/README.md

 ![helm-tramp1](image/image1.png)

-Display server list from your ~/.ssh/config with helm interface
+Display server list from your ~/.ssh/config with helm interface.

 ![helm-tramp2](image/image2.png)

-Filter by helm
+Filter by helm.

 ![helm-tramp3](image/image3.png)

-You can connect your server with tramp
+You can connect your server with tramp.

 ![helm-tramp4](image/image4.png)

-Selecting the list with sudo will lead to the server as root
+Selecting the list with sudo will lead to the server as root.

 ![helm-tramp5](image/image5.png)